flazetech/opensource_blogapp/README.md

 # FlazeTech Open Source BlogApp

 Welcome to the FlazeTech Open Source BlogApp!
-This is a blogging platform built using Django, designed to help users learn about open source development.
+This blogging platform is built using Django and is designed to help users learn about open source development.
 Whether you’re a developer, designer, or content creator, you can contribute in various ways.

 ## Table of Contents